-Simple, straightforward and fuss-free like the food, you go here for the chilled out atmosphere, red and white chequered tablecloths and a breezy, alfresco set up.
+Simple, straightforward and fuss-free like the food, you go to The Only Place for the chilled out atmosphere, red and white chequered tablecloths and a breezy, alfresco set up.
 Started way back in the 60s by Haroon Sait at a stall near Rex Theatre, selling divine burgers (they’re still just as good, our senior generation tells us) and Apple Pie, nothing much, expect the venue, has changed.
 As tempting as the salads (especially their sinful Chicken Salad loaded with mayo) and homemade cream soups are, we must warn you that the mains here will fill you up more than needed.
-So skip it all in favour of juicy steaks and burgers.
+So skip it all in favour of juicy steaks and whopper burgers.

 Oh, hello vegetarians.
 While you’ll be turning pages till you find the all-green section, you’ll be pleased to know that they take this section very seriously.
 Babycorn Bake with corn, mushroom and celery in a creamy sauce is top-notch but for something different, pick the Country Quiche (mixing spinach, mushroom, farm veggies in a cream sauce), the massively filling (and super cheesy) lasagna.
 If not, Mac and Cheese, anyone?